SEO for Wedding Venues

 Basically, you need to position yourself as the leader in your region.
 You can achieve this through gorgeous, mobile-optimized web design, cornerstone content pieces, optimized page speed, and a number of other tactics to help you not only place highest on Google, but lt your website resonate with the wedding couple and encourage them to schedule a tour.
 Hope you found this helpful :)

-Elizabeth lives at Purgatory Ski Resort near Durango, CO, but you can often catch her in Utah or Jackson Hole, WY.
-Her favorite activities are backcountry splitboarding, resort riding, skydiving, hiking, and rock climbing.
+Elizabeth splits her time between Jackson Hole, WY and Silverton, CO.
+Her favorite activities are working with amazing wedding industry professionals and forming business relationships/friendships, designing badass wedding industry sites that convert more leads, ranking sites through SEO, backcountry splitboarding, resort snowboarding, skydiving, hiking, baking, and rock climbing.
 Elizabeth was born and raised in Texas.
 On a whim, she quit her job, packed her car, moved to Colorado, and started her company, Snowmad Digital.
-Snowmad Digital was born out of a desire to cut out the overhead and crap that usually come with big agencies to deliver tangible results, giving small business owners more power and financial security.
-Since 2014, she’s built out three camper vans and a teardrop trailer, traveled North America and abroad to snowboard and skydive, became a licensed skydiver, fought wildfires, and volunteered as an EMS.
+Snowmad Digital was formed to give wedding business owners more power and financial security.
+Since 2014, she’s built three camper vans and a teardrop trailer, traveled North America and abroad to snowboard and skydive, became a licensed skydiver, fought wildfires, and volunteered as an EMS.
 Her adrenaline-packed adventures fuel her passion for her clients, who are often good friends.